line/stellite/CLIENT_GUIDE.md

 # HttpClientContext

 Represents a class that contains context information required to process HTTP requests.
-It has factory functions for creating (handle, manipulate, control) HttpClient xxx.
+It has factory functions for creating HttpClient objects.
 As it uses a network thread, it requires explicit initialization and destroyer function.

 ```c++
 class STELLITE_EXPORT HttpClientContext {